oemof/tespy/docs/basic_tutorials/gas_turbine.rst

 Setting up the Combustion Chamber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We are setting up our system step by step.
-Especially for larger systems, it is recommended you follow this approach, since TESPy highly relies on a set of good starting values for good convergence.
-You can learn more about it in the :ref:`advanced tutorial <advanced_tutorials_label>` section of the online documentation.
+Especially for larger systems, it is recommended you follow this approach, since it allows you to validate every part of your model separately.
+You can learn how the solver generates starting values automatically in the
+:ref:`solver section <solver_starting_values_label>` of the online
+documentation.

 .. note::